-- MARSHBROOK FIRST SCHOOL the half term after their 2nd birthday - PRINCEFIELD FIRST SCHOOL the term in which they are 3 - ST JOHN'S CE FIRST SCHOOL the term in which they are 3 - St MARY & CHAD'S CE FIRST SCHOOL the beginning of the academic year in which they are 3 according to the terms of registration with OFSTED.
-Places are allocated on a termly/half termly basis, on receipt of the registration form.
+- MARSHBROOK FIRST SCHOOL the half term after their 2nd birthday. - PRINCEFIELD FIRST SCHOOL the term in which they are 3. - ST JOHN'S CofE FIRST SCHOOL the term in which they are 3. - ST MARY & CHAD CofE FIRST SCHOOL the beginning of the Academic Year in which they are 3.

+According to the terms of registration with OFSTED.
+Places are allocated on a yearly/termly/half termly basis, on receipt of the registration form.

 Registration cut off dates are:

-Start Date Registration Cut Off Date (except St Mary & St Chad) Autumn 1 (September) End of Summer Term 1 (May) Autumn 2 (October) Marshbrook only ober) Marshbrook only End of Summer Term 2 (July) Spring 1 (January) End of Autumn Term 1 (October) Spring 2 (February) Marshbrook only End of Autumn Term 2 (December) Summer 1 (May) End of Spring Term 1 (February) Summer 2 (June) Marshbrook only End of Spring Term 2 (March/April)
+Start Date Registration Cut of Date (except St Mary & St Chad) Autumn 1 (September) End of Summer Term 1 (May) Autumn 2 (October) Marshbrook only End of Summer Term 2 (July) Spring 1 (January) End of Autumn Term 1 (October) Spring 2 (February) Marshbrook only End of Autumn Term 2 (December) Summer 1 (May) End of Spring Term 1 (February) Summer 2 (June) Marshbrook only End of Spring Term 2 (March/April)

-It is the trust's policy to try and meet parents' wishes where possible, however in some cases, there may be more applications for a particular setting than there are places.
+It is PVAT's policy to try and meet parents' wishes where possible, however in some cases, there may be more applications for a particular setting than there are places.

-If the total number of preferences for admission to a nursery age setting exceeds the number of available places, then the oversubscription criteria (see page 3 & 4) will be applied.
+If the total number of preferences for admission to a Nursery age setting exceeds the number of available places, then the oversubscription criteria (see page 5 and 6) will be applied.

-Admission Arrangements for First, Middle and High Schools Normal Age of Entry: Academic Year 2023/2024
+3. Admission Arrangements for First, Middle and High Schools Normal Age of Entry: Academic Year 2024/2025

-Full time places in First School, (reception classes) will be available in September of the academic year within which the child becomes five years old.
+Full time places in First School, (Reception classes) will be available in September of the Academic Year within which the child becomes five years old.

-Full time places in Middle School, (year 5 classes) will be available in September of the academic year within which the child becomes ten years old.
+Full time places in Middle School, (Year 5 classes) will be available in September of the Academic Year within which the child becomes ten years old.

-Full time places in The Rural Enterprise Academy, (year 7 classes) will be available in September of the academic year within which the child becomes twelve years old.
+Full time places in The Rural Enterprise Academy, (Year 7 classes) will be available in September of the Academic Year within which the child becomes twelve years old.

-Full time places in Wolgarston High School, (year 9 classes) will be available in September of the academic year within which the child becomes fourteen years old.
+Full time places in Wolgarston High School, (Year 9 classes) will be available in September of the Academic Year within which the child becomes fourteen years old.